What to pack in a nappy bag

 • Does it suit your style?
 Consider not only the style, shape, colour and fabric, but whether the bag will feel comfortable for you to carry.
 Lots of changing bags can be worn multiple ways, come with adjustable, detachable, and padded straps for comfort, or have clips that can be attached to your pram.

-Nappy bag essentials
+Baby changing bag essentials

 • A baby care kit: Perfect for popping in your changing bag, our baby healthcare kit comes with 9 essential items to care for your baby at home or on the go.